Ecosystem Exploration Craft & Observatory

-During the beginning of September 2019, EECO will be lifted to 13 feet to allow preliminary pieces to be installed.
+During the beginning of September 2019, EECO was lifted to 13 feet to allow preliminary pieces to be installed.

 At Its Full Height

-In late September 2019, EECO will be raised to its full 16-story height.
+In early October 2019, EECO was raised to its full 16-story height.

 The Final Touches

-Once at its full height, the final pieces will be added including the spire, lights, custom fabric coverings, and so much more.
+Once at its full height, the final pieces were added including the spire, lights, custom fabric coverings, and so much more.